The Question

 Support for phone system upgrades

-Choosing and deploying a new phone system is a significant undertakingbut the wrong decision can put your business at risk.
+Choosing and deploying a new phone system is a significant undertaking, but the wrong decision can put your business at risk.

 If you want to ensure you’re making the right investment and your phone system will meet your business requirements, then a managed telephony service is a good option.